jillvillany/python-dev-setup/README.md

 export CLICOLOR=1
 export LSCOLORS=ExFxBxDxCxegedabagacad
 ```
-9. Relaunch you terminal and navigate to the ml-pipelines repo.
+9. Relaunch you terminal and navigate to a git repo (i.e. this python-dev-setup repo).
 You will now see your terminal prompt formatted with your username, current folder and repo branch
 ![](img/terminal_formatting.png)